 Live Action TV

-- It's heavily implied in the music video for Aerosmith's "Crazy" that the video's two main characters are this.
+It's heavily implied in the music video for Aerosmith's "Crazy" that the video's two main characters (played by Liv Tyler and Alicia Silverstone, her 3rd appearance in an Aerosmith vid) are this.

-- Rachel Einhorn in Kevin & Kell.
-It's a bit of a surprise to her when Samus Is a Girl ends up reversed, genderwise.
+Rachel Einhorn in Kevin & Kell.
+It's a bit of a surprise to her when her target turns out to actually be a guy.
 The fact she's lesbian is only highlighted here; no-one really cares otherwise (although the male target of her misdirected affections starts going for more masculine attire).

 A running subplot in the first half of Avalon is whether Phoebe was one, and whether Ceilidh was interested.
 In the synopsis ending they both turn out to be.